-See that the vehicle is sitting level (front and rear), and if airequipped, check for audible air leaks from the suspension system.
-External Inspection of Coach/ Transit Bus
+See that the vehicle is sitting level front and rear, and if air-equipped, check for audible air leaks from the suspension system.

 Fuel Tank(s)

 See that fuel tank(s) are secure with no leaks from tank(s) or lines.